CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger phrases users would actually say: 'from earlier', 'remember when', 'what we discussed', 'that thing with', 'the other day', etc. These are highly realistic conversational phrases that map well to user intent.
+Excellent coverage of natural trigger phrases users would actually say: 'from earlier', 'remember when', 'what we discussed', 'that thing with', 'the conversation about', 'did we ever', 'you mentioned', 'we talked about', 'earlier today', 'last session', 'the other day'.
+These are highly natural and comprehensive.

 3 / 3